 Negative ethics is the invitation to think about what human life would be like if the moral principles had primacy over the promotion of vitality.

 Do not forget that when one says yes to life, one also says yes to destruction and depredation, without which life could not develop.
 Perhaps procreation is a form of destruction, and killing (as Jean Genet saw it), a form of construction.

 65. Abstention and Suicide

 Philosophers have always spoken of life as a “preparation for death”, and of philosophy as a “learning to die”.
-But there is a wisdom before this: to learn to abstain.
-To not put anyone in the situation of having to learn to die.
+But there is a former wisdom: to learn to abstain; not putting anyone in the situation of having to learn to die.